bhdzllr/web-template/README.md

 This is my personal template to start a new front-end project and also for learning purpose.
-The "src" folder holds some examples, the "dist" folder can be used as it is.
+The "src" folder holds some examples, the "dist" folder can be used as starting point.

 ## Folder Structure ##